-- Successful completion of remaining coursework as outlined in program plan - Completion of comprehensive examinations. - Development and defense of dissertation proposal. - Manuscript submitted for publication. - Presentation of some aspect of research in a peer reviewed outlet, including papers and conferences. - Supervised teaching experience. - Regular attendance at research seminar and other presentations.
+- 1. Successful completion of remaining coursework as outlined in program plan - 2.
+Completion of comprehensive examinations. - 3.
+Development and defense of dissertation proposal. - 4.
+Manuscript submitted for publication. - 5.
+Presentation of some aspect of research in a peer reviewed outlet, including papers and conferences. - 6.
+Supervised teaching experience. - 7.
+Regular attendance at research seminars and other presentations.